 The Modem | On-line command is used to tell the modem to go on-line in the originate mode.
-Typically, it is used after the customer's system has been placed in the PC Access mode.
+Typically, it is used after your system has been placed in the PC Access mode.

 4.5.1.3 Answer Callback